ONDC-Official/geojson-utility/backend/README.md

     {
       "csv_id": 1,
       "status": "failed",
-      "error": "Row 2: drive_distance must be a positive integer.\nRow 3: location_gps must be a string with two comma-separated floats, each with at least 4 decimals, valid range, and no extra whitespace."
+      "error": "Row 2: drive_distance must be a positive integer.\nRow 3: location_gps must be a string with two comma-separated floats, each with at least 4 decimals, valid range."
     }
     ```